At a Glance

 Dates and Prices

-This tour will run in March 2022, aiming to take advantage of the end of the dry season when wildlife populations congregate around water sources.
-We will be running two tours back-to-back, with itineraries (N'Djamena to N'Djamena) running from 14th-23rd March and 23rd March-1st April.
+This tour will run in March 2024, aiming to take advantage of the end of the dry season when wildlife populations congregate around water sources.
+We will be running one tour in 2024, with the itinerary (N'Djamena to N'Djamena) running from March 22nd to March 31st.

-The cost of this trip is £2,995 per person excl. flights.
-This includes all meals (except in N'Djamena), accommodation and wildlife-focussed activities.
+The cost of this trip is £7,050 per person excl. flights.
+This includes all meals (except in N'Djamena), domestic flights, accommodation and wildlife-focussed activities.
 Soft drinks and alcoholic beverages are not included, but water is.
-We regret that we must charge a single supplement of £250 per person for the entire trip.
-To secure a booking, a deposit payment of £1,000 plus any single supplement must be paid.
+We regret that we must charge a single supplement of £500 per person for the entire trip.
+To secure a booking, a deposit payment of £2,150 plus any single supplement must be paid.

 Flights and Visas